Villanova-AI/villanova_developers/docs/villanova09/tutorials/getting-started/gke-install.md

 entando.k8s.operator.default.non.clustered.storage.class: "standard"
 ```

-6. Deploy your Entando Application using the [instructions above](#deploy-your-entando-application).
+6. Deploy your Villanova Application using the [instructions above](#deploy-your-entando-application).
 The server instances will automatically use the clustered storage.